 If you are building projects in Python, there is a good chance you will want to capture some sort of data on occasion.
 You might even want to build a dashboard out of that data.
 For example, a dashboard of performance data (CPU/memory/network usage).
 Or, a dashboard full of sensor data (temperature/motion/contact/energy).
 Maybe a dashboard displaying the status of critical processes (running/exited).
-If it is data you can access in your Python code, you can easily build a real-time dashboard from that data.
+If it is data you can access in your Python code, you can easily build a real-time or IoT dashboard from that data.

 This tutorial will show you three different ways to stream/push data to a real-time dashboard API in Python.
 While this tutorial will leverage Initial State’s API as an example, you can apply the principles in this tutorial to interface similar APIs.